Jezzamonn/fourier/content.md

 *Use the slider above to control how many circles there are.*

-Like before, we get a pretty good approximation of the our pattern with just a few circles.
-With just a few it's able to create the shape fairly well.
+Like before, we get a pretty good approximation of our pattern with just a few circles.
 Because this is a fairly simple shape, all the last ones do is make the edges a little sharper.

 All this applies to any drawing, really!
 Now it’s your chance to play around with it.